Jonesy90/HackingWithSwiftUI-RockPaperScissors/README.md

 ## What it looks like
 <img width="330" height="717" alt="Simulator Screenshot - iPhone 17 Pro Max - 2026-06-04 at 13 48 10" src="https://github.com/user-attachments/assets/23f6461b-a298-441c-bcc8-f381b4833467" />

+## Additions
+- 06/07/2026: Refactored the project so it usses the MVVM model.

 ## Other Challenges
 TBC